 Working a few smoothies into your week is a great (and tasty) way to make sure your body is getting the nutrients it needs.
 You can’t argue with the nutrition facts on this one.
 It doesn’t get much healthier than a smoothie bowl.

-- 2 cups greens (I used this power blend, but spinach or kale would work fine too)
+- 2 cups greens (I used a packaged green power blend)

 - Place all smoothie ingredients in blender and blend until smooth and mixed through.

 - Pour into bowl and top with toppings of your choice.
-The ones I used and the nutrition information is based on are listed under in the ingredients section above, but feel free to experiment!
+The ones the nutrition information is based on are listed under in the ingredients section above, but feel free to experiment!
 I included a few ideas as optional to provide some other topping ideas.